django-tastypie/django-tastypie/docs/settings.rst

     TASTYPIE_CANNED_ERROR = "Oops, we broke it!"

-Defaults to ``Sorry, this request could not be processed.
-Please try again later.``.
+Defaults to ``"Sorry, this request could not be processed.
+Please try again later."``.

 ``TASTYPIE_ALLOW_MISSING_SLASH``